 As the survey is about respondents' attitudes there is no need for them to look up any documents or check any facts.
 They just have to say what they think, if anything, about the questions you ask.
 It is often just as interesting to find out that a lot of people have no view on certain issues as to find out that everyone has a view.
-Therefore, people should not be concerned if they think they 'don't know anything' about a particular topic - there are no right or wrong answers and people can say 'don't know' to any question.
+Therefore, people should not be concerned if they think they 'don't know anything' about a particular topic - there are no right or wrong answers and people can say 'don't know' to any question (unless the question has a specific 'Don't know' option listed, you just code this in the usual way - using the Ctrl and K keys).